OpenMoonRay/openmoonray-docs/README.md

     * Begin writing new content in the appropriate sections of the template file.
 1. Save the template file as a new MD file in the appropriate subfolder.

-When contributing content, don't worry about how the output will appear &#8212; the technology is handling that part!
+When contributing content, don't focus on how the output will appear &#8212; the technology is handling that part!
 Rather, focus on writing _excellent content_.

+>**Tips:**<br>
-For help with Markdown sysntax, see [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).
+>For help with Markdown sysntax, see [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/).<br>

-## Content Structure
-There are three kinds of topics:
-- _Concept_ topics present concepts, descriptions, and examples, that explain the background and context of a subject.
-- _Task_ topics provide procedural information about how to do something, usually as a procedure consisting of steps.
-- _Reference_ topics provide detailed facts or specifications, usually in the form of a table or list.
+>Markdown should support using HTML tags.
+This is helpful to work around limitations of Markdown syntax.
+But this should be done rarely and usually not in service of formatting the output.<br>
+>View the Markdown source for this README file for more exposure to Markdown syntax.

 ## Style Rules
 ### Grammar